inf380p/fall2021/_posts/elliott/2020-08-26-python-basics.md

 Our first in-class exercise will have you making a cool animation with Python.
 I'll stop us periodically to discuss and share your progress.

+After [signing up for Trinket](https://trinket.io/signup), visit this link: https://trinket.io/courses/join/kUUbrX

+You'll find your first assignment ready for you.

 # Intermission

 I'll need your Github username so I can add you to our site.

 # Class Part 2: Github

+You should have received an email invite to our github Organization.
+Check your email or visit [this link](https://github.com/inf380p) while logged in to accept.

 Now it's time to: